asjadnaqvi/stata-joyplot/README.md

 ## Installation

+The package can be installed via SSC or GitHub.
+The GitHub version, *might* be more recent due to bug fixes, feature updates etc, and *may* contain syntax improvements and changes in *default* values.
+See version numbers below.
+Eventually the GitHub version is published on SSC.

 The package (**v1.1**) is available on SSC and can be installed as follows:
 ```
 ssc install joyplot, replace